Labyrinthulomycetes

-The Labyrinthulomycetes (ICBN) or Labyrinthulea (ICZN) are a class of protists that produce a network of filaments or tubes, which serve as tracks for the cells to glide along and absorb nutrients for them.
+Labyrinthulomycetes (ICNafp) or Labyrinthulea (ICZN) is a class of protists that produce a network of filaments or tubes, which serve as tracks for the cells to glide along and absorb nutrients for them.
 The two main groups are the labyrinthulids (or slime nets) and thraustochytrids.
 They are mostly marine, commonly found as parasites on algae and seagrasses or as decomposers on dead plant material.
-They also include some parasites of marine invertebrates.
+They also include some parasites of marine invertebrates and mixotrophic species that live in a symbiotic relationship with zoochlorella.

 Characteristics

 Although they are outside the cells, the filaments of Labyrinthulomycetes are surrounded by a membrane.
 They are formed and connected with the cytoplasm by a unique organelle called a sagenogen or bothrosome.
 The cells are uninucleated and typically ovoid, and move back and forth along the amorphous network at speeds varying from 5-150 μm per minute.
 Among the labyrinthulids, the cells are enclosed within the tubes, and among the thraustochytrids, they are attached to their sides.